 Although some children outgrow eczema, for many people it is a chronic condition that can be difficult to treat.
-It may require trying several different treatments before finding one that is effective for managing symptoms.
+It usually requires trying several different treatments before finding one that is effective for managing symptoms.

-Eczema is usually managed with topical medications.
+Eczema is often managed with topical medications.
 In cases where eczema is severe or widespread, systemic medications may be needed.
 Some people experience improved symptoms when they use phototherapy or make lifestyle changes.
-Read more details about eczema treatments in the Treatments A-Z.
+Read more details about eczema treatments in Treatments A-Z.

 The effects of topical treatments are limited mainly to the skin.
-Topical treatments for eczema can come in a variety of forms, including ointment, cream, spray, foam, shampoo, and lotion.
+Topical treatments for eczema can come in a variety of forms, including ointment, cream, spray, foam, shampoo, solution, and lotion.
 Different forms of topical medication are better for different parts of the body or different types of eczema.
-For instance, medicated shampoo works well for the scalp.
+For instance, medicated shampoos and solutions work well for the scalp.

-Some topical medications are available over the counter (OTC) in pharmacies without a doctor's prescription.
+Some topical medications are available over the counter in pharmacies without a doctor's prescription.
 Two examples are Cortizone 10 Intensive Healing Eczema Lotion and Exederm Flare Control Cream.
 The active ingredient in both products is Hydrocortisone, a mild corticosteroid.
+Along with thicker moisturizing creams, mild eczema may be controlled with these over-the-counter medications.
+Because dry skin leads to worsening eczema, daily moisturizer is a key part of the treatment.

 Corticosteroids, or simply steroids, are among the most frequently used treatments for eczema.
 Corticosteroids are synthetic hormones that suppress immune system response.
 Corticosteroids are believed to work by inhibiting or blocking inflammatory responses within the body.
-Stronger steroids such as Elocon (Mometasone), Betamethasone, Triamcinolone, and Temovate (Clobetasol) as are available by prescription only.
+Stronger steroids such as Elocon (Mometasone), betamethasone, triamcinolone, and clobetasol propionate are available by prescription only.

 Oral medications are prescribed in cases of severe or widespread eczema, or when topical drugs fail to control eczema.
-Some oral drugs prescribed for eczema are types of immunosuppressants such as Cyclosporine, Mycophenolate mofetil (sold under the brand names CellCept and Myfortic), and Methotrexate.
+Some oral drugs prescribed for eczema are types of immunosuppressants, such as Cyclosporine, Mycophenolate mofetil (sold under the brand names CellCept and Myfortic), and Methotrexate.
 In cases where eczema has led to a skin infection, oral antibiotics may be given.
-Oral corticosteroids such as Prednisone may be given for short periods of time during flare-ups of eczema.
+Oral corticosteroids, such as Prednisone, may be given for short periods of time during flare-ups of eczema.
+Long-term use of systemic steroids has many unwanted side effects.

-Dupixent (Dupilumab) is a newer immunomodulator drug prescribed for moderate to severe atopic dermatitis.
-Dupixent is a biologic drug – a genetically engineered molecule – and more specifically, an interleukin-4 (IL-4) receptor alpha antagonist.
-Dupixent is a believed to work by blocking IL-4 and IL-13, chemical messengers involved in autoimmune attacks.
+Dupixent (Dupilumab) is an immunomodulator drug prescribed for moderate to severe atopic dermatitis.
+Dupixent is the first biologic drug — a genetically engineered molecule — approved for eczema.
+More specifically, it is an interleukin-4 (IL-4) receptor alpha antagonist.
+Dupixent is believed to work by blocking IL-4 and IL-13, chemical messengers involved in autoimmune attacks.
 Dupixent prevents IL-4 and IL-13 from signaling the immune system to attack the tissues.
 Dupixent is administered by injection every other week.
-In rare cases, Dupixent can cause severe eye problems.
+In rare cases, Dupixent can cause eye problems.
+It is currently approved for people with eczema ages 6 and up, and is also used to treat asthma.

 Antihistamines such as Benadryl (Diphenhydramine) may help manage itching.
 Antihistamines are believed to work by blocking the action of histamines (chemicals associated with allergic reactions) in the body.
 Antihistamines make some people drowsy.

-Using moisturizers can help soothe itching, redness, and dryness and prevent your eczema from getting worse.
+Moisturizers can help soothe itching, redness, and dryness and prevent your eczema from getting worse.
 Moisturizers work by trapping water in the skin and maintaining the skin’s natural barrier.
 The regular application of moisturizers can promote healing in skin affected by eczema.
 Moisturizers should always be applied after bathing.
+Thicker creams that contain ceramides will be more effective at maintaining the barrier of the skin.

 Most people with eczema can identify products, mental and physical states, and situations that trigger eczema flare-ups for them.
 Eczema triggers are different for everyone, and it may not be possible to avoid all of them.
 However, doing your best to identify your eczema triggers and avoid exposure to them may help minimize flares as much as possible.